RachaelMahon/sentencing_capstone/capstone_report.md

 ### Implementation

+Below is an enumerated list of how I completed the actual implementation after all the data was processed, bench mark models completed and metrics decided upon:

+1. Using grid search to find the optimal parameter

+To do this, you create a new Decision Tree regressor from sklearn, a new scoring function using make_scorer from sklearn metrics and a new grid from the GridSearchCV library.
+The regressor, a list of finite parameters to check, the scoring function (which is our overall performance metric in this case) and some cross validation sets are passed to the grid search as parameters.
+This then trains the model for each parameter in the list on the cross validated training sets and determines which one is the best based on the performance metric that it was supplied with.

+2. Validating that this is the optimal parameter using learning curves and complexity models

 I reused some code provided during the Boston Housing project earlier on in the Nanodegree.
 This was for the purpose of visualising the selection of the optimal hyperparameter.
 This was very helpful.

 We can see from the below learning curve diagrams that the optimal max depth for our model is 6.
 The training score and testing score here are perfectly aligned.
 It seems very close for max depth one and three also but there appears to be a divergence at the learning curve of max depth of 10.
 This finding is validate further below in our R2 scores for different max depths.